Explore this Section

 To find out what funding support your child might receive, why not fill in the Student Finance calculator: https://www.gov.uk/student-finance-calculator

-Many universities provide a variety of scholarships and bursaries to help cover the costs of going to university.
-To find out more about the different scholarships available from Keele visit Money, Advice and Guidance.
+Scholarships/bursaries are non-repayable funds paid to a student by their University to help cover the costs associated with university.
+To find out more about the different scholarships/bursaries available from Keele visit Money, Advice and Guidance.

 If you have any questions about student finance, please contact our dedicated Money advice team at Keele: firstname.lastname@example.org